Content Map Terms

 Some types of bacteria, fungi, and viruses grow quickly in culture, and some grow slowly.
 Test results may take from 1 day to several weeks, depending on the type of infection suspected.

-No large numbers of harmful germs are found on the skin or in the wound.
+Only the usual germs are found on the skin or in the wound.
 Normal culture results are negative.

 Harmful germs are found on the skin or in the wound.
 Abnormal culture results are positive.

 If test results are positive, sensitivity testing may be done help make decisions about treatment.

 E. Gregory Thompson MD - Internal Medicine

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.